 Protecting the Future of Food

-Since our founding in 1990, RAFI-USA has recognized that our food system is deeply inequitable, where rural communities — their land, animals, and people — are exploited to benefit corporate power structures.
+Since our founding in 1990, RAFI has recognized that our food system is deeply inequitable, where rural communities — their land, animals, and people — are exploited to benefit corporate power structures.
 Working across agricultural sectors and collaboratively through coalitions, we combine on–the-ground practical services and policy advocacy to ensure farmers have access to the tools they need to make the right choices for their farms and families as well as for their communities and the environment.

-RAFI-USA takes a whole system approach to change through our integrated program areas: Challenging Corporate Power, Come to the Table, Expanding Farmers Market Access, Farm Advocacy, Farmers of Color of Network, Just Foods, and policy work.
+RAFI takes a whole system approach to change through our integrated program areas: Challenging Corporate Power, Come to the Table, Expanding Farmers Market Access, Farm Advocacy, Farmers of Color of Network, Just Foods, and policy work.

-RAFI-USA challenges the root causes of unjust food systems, supporting and advocating for economically, racially, and ecologically just farm communities.
+RAFI challenges the root causes of unjust food systems, supporting and advocating for economically, racially, and ecologically just farm communities.

-where they are supported by just agricultural policies; where corporations and institutions are accountable to their community.
+where they are supported by just policies; and where corporations and institutions are accountable to the communities they impact.

-Relationships and Lived Experience: We believe in human connection, one another’s lived stories, and the powerful witness of authentic experiences shared in trust.
+1. Relationships and Lived Experience: We believe in human connection, one another’s lived stories, and the powerful witness of authentic experiences shared in trust.

-Collaboration: We believe that our work is inherently interconnected, and when we work together our cooperation makes us stronger and more effective.
+5. Collaboration: We believe that our work is inherently interconnected, and when we work together our cooperation makes us stronger and more effective.